OsoaGH/FromStutterFixUpdated/README.md

 ## I still get stutters at certain points in the game

 Stutters at loading triggers probably can't be fixed, except by From, or a miracle patch to the rendering pipeline.
 There may be other sources of stutter also.

+## Credit

+* Original program is by kh0nsu, I have not done much beside add some basic features and change some numbers.
+* I found the new pointers by debugging ERTool and just adding those to this program.